Marcelle Pardé: Biography

 Marcelle Pardé graduated from the École Normale Supérieure de Sèvres in 1914, in the middle of the war.
 Putting herself at the service of military hospitals in the École de Sèvres itself, then in Brittany, she finally found herself near her family in Chaumont where she was appointed to the boys' high school.
 She then spent her spare time acting as a nurse at the local military hospital.
 The headquarters of the American Expeditionary Force having moved to Chaumont in 1917, the family home accommodated two officers of General Pershing's General Staff.

 In 1919, she accepted a position teaching French at Bryn Mawr College in Pennsylvania, where she taught until 1929.
 She returned to France to be closer to her mother whose health was declining, she obtained the Albert Kahn scholarship in 1930 to carry out an investigation into the state of French schools throughout the Middle East.
 This mission took her to Spain, Egypt, Palestine, Libanon, Syria and Persia.
 She reached Baghdad and traveled through Persia by car from the Caspian Sea to the Indian Ocean.
 On her return, a serious bout of malaria kept her in Aleppo for several weeks.
-She returned to France via Asia Minor (Turquey), Constantinople, Yugoslavia and Austria.
+She returned to France via Asia Minor (Türkiye), Constantinople, Yugoslavia and Austria.
 After a period of convalescence, she became director of the Edgar-Quinet girls' high school in Bourg-en-Bresse in 1932 then director of the girls' high school in Dijon in 1935.
 The war having been declared in 1939, her friends from Bryn Mawr, worried, quickly offered her a job in the United States, but she refused to leave her homeland in danger.
 The French government entrusted her with a delicate intelligence and French propaganda mission in Turkey in 1939.